noufalsalem/noufalsalem/README.md

 - 🌱 I’m currently learning to better my Python skills.
 - 😄 Pronouns: she/her/hers
 - 🤩 Main skills: Java, C#, Game Development, and Web Design
+- ✍️ Currently working on: An open source Google Chrome extension

 #### I apologize for the lack of complete repositories - I have many other projects on another laptop that I have not put up on here (but will soon), as I had previously only used GitHub in select situations during university.
 That has and is changing.
   #### Give me some time and I'll blow your mind!